THE SATURDAY GIRLS by ELIZABETH WOODCRAFT

-An evocative story about female friendships and being a mod girl in the 60s (formerly Beyond the Beehive) the new bookwill appear in April 2018, published by Bonnier Zaffre.
+An evocative story about female friendships and being a mod girl in the 60s The Saturday Girls (formerly Beyond the Beehive) is out now, published by Bonnier Zaffre.

 - Written by a former barrister who practised from the chambers of Michael Mansfield QC and is well known for her work on women’s issues.